ArcticBlaze1000/GlobalTrain/README.md

 - **Trainer**: Focused view for managing assigned training events and completing documentation.
 - **Candidate**: Self-service portal for completing pre-course assessments and viewing personal training data.

+### **Responsive UI with Independent Scrolling**
+The main application screens (`Admin`, `Course`, and `Candidate`) have been redesigned with a modern flexbox layout.
+This creates a more intuitive user experience where side panels (like event lists or document lists) remain fixed, while the main content area scrolls independently.
+This prevents page-level scrollbars and ensures that key navigation elements are always visible, even when working with long forms or large data sets.

 ### **Dynamic Event & Datapack Management**
 - Create and manage **Courses** (e.g., PTS, PTS Recert, COSS Initial).
 - Assign trainees and a trainer to a specific course instance, creating a **Datapack** that represents a unique training event.